Smoothness-Adaptive Contextual Bandits: Numerical Analysis

 We simulate the performance of the policies \texttt{SACB}, \texttt{ABSE}($\beta$) that is initiated by the correct smoothness parameter $\beta$, and \texttt{ABSE}($\tilde \beta$) that is initiated by some misspecified smoothness parameter $\tilde \beta$.
 The simulation code can be found at \url{https://github.com/armmn/Smoothness-Adaptive-Contextual-Bandits}, and a summary of results in various settings is provided in Appendix~\ref{appendix:numerics}.

-\textbf{Setup.} We consider here a setting with one-dimensional contexts with support in the segment $[0,1]$, and rewards that are Gaussian with standard deviation $\sigma=0.05$.
+\textbf{Setup.} We consider here a setting with one-dimensional covariates with support in the segment $[0,1]$, and rewards that are Gaussian with standard deviation $\sigma=0.05$.
 (While for simplicity our model assumes binary rewards, we note that theoretical results that are similar to the ones established in this paper could be obtained for other sub-Gaussian reward distributions.)
-In order to demonstrate the cost of smoothness misspecification (and correspondingly, the value of adaptation), we use payoff functions that are inspired by those that were used in the analysis of Example~\ref{exp:cost-smoothness-misspecification}.
-Let For some parameters $C,L_1,M,$ and $m$, the payoff functions are defined as follows:
+In order to demonstrate the cost of smoothness misspecification (and, correspondingly, the value of adaptation), we use payoff functions that are inspired by those that were used in the analysis of Example~\ref{exp:cost-smoothness-misspecification}.
+Let $ \phi(x) = \Indlr{|x|\le1}(1-|x|)^\beta $.
+For some parameters $C,L_1,M,$ and $m$, the payoff functions are defined as follows: where $a_j = \frac{j + \frac{1}{2}}{M}$ for each $j=1,\ldots,m$.
+We have considered two different settings in terms of the parameter selection: Settings I and II that are inspired by the problem design in Parts 1 and 2 of Example~\ref{exp:cost-smoothness-misspecification}, respectively, and are detailed in Table \ref{table-num-values}.